SamiAhmed7777/electrum-nyc/contrib/osx/README.md

 application.
 Although these images can be created on a Mac with the built-in `hdiutil`, they are not deterministic.

-Instead, we use the toolchain that Namecoin uses: genisoimage and libdmg-hfsplus.
+Instead, we use the toolchain that NewYorkCoin uses: genisoimage and libdmg-hfsplus.
 These tools do not work on macOS, so you need a separate Linux machine (or VM).

-Copy the Electrum-NMC.app directory over and install the dependencies, e.g.:
+Copy the Electrum-NYC.app directory over and install the dependencies, e.g.:

     apt install libcap-dev cmake make gcc faketime

 Then you can just invoke `package.sh` with the path to the app:

-    cd electrum-nmc
+    cd electrum-nyc
-    ./contrib/osx/package.sh ~/Electrum-NMC.app/
+    ./contrib/osx/package.sh ~/Electrum-NYC.app/